MOUTH, SUGAR, AND SMOKE by Eric Tran

 "'I resent no one / the instinct to run' writes Eric Tran in his brave and beautiful Mouth, Sugar, and Smoke.
 But this is a poet who never runs.
 In fact, he pushes deep into the raw center of desire, admitting 'I’ve wanted your picked-at / scab, your broken voice through a / morning-night call.'
 This is a book of lust and brokenness, of 'suffering as hot / and clean as a pistol's mouth.'
 Whether attending an autopsy as part of his profession, or taking care of a friend in a room of '[u]sed needles / like a fist / of Pixy Stix,' this is a speaker who never turns away.
 This is a poet who brings 'scalpel / baring down onto bone.'"

 —Aaron Smith, author of The Book of Daniel

 About the Author

 Eric Tran is a queer Vietnamese poet and the author of Mouth, Sugar, and Smoke (Diode Editions) and The Gutter Spread Guide to Prayer (Autumn House Press).
 He serves as an associate editor for Orison Books and a poetry reader for the Los Angeles Review.
 He has received awards and recognition from Prairie Schooner, New Delta Review, Best of the Net, and others.
 His work appears in RHINO, 32 Poems, the Missouri Review and elsewhere.
-He is a resident physician in psychiatry in Asheville, NC.
+He is a physician completing his fellowship in Addiction Psychiatry in Portland, Oregon.